 Dividing assets during a divorce can be stressful for both parties, especially when it involves retirement funds.
-Here, the Maryland divorce attorneys at Rodier Family Law discuss how 401(k) plans and other defined-contribution retirement plans can be divided during a divorce.
+Here, the Harford County divorce attorneys at Rodier Family Law discuss how 401(k) plans and other defined-contribution retirement plans can be divided during a divorce.

 What are Different Types of Retirement Accounts?